This is a note from John Razsa regarding 16N and 17N and a potential bid for Nationals in Dallas.

 We will ask the parents of players who are selected for these teams to make an additional $250 “Championship bid deposit” by Dec.
-1. This will be used by the Club, if a bid is earned at Orlando or Philadelphia, to cover the extra practice costs, entry fees at Indy, coaches’ travel and lodging, etc. No additional monies will be asked of parents if the team earns a spot.
+1. This will be used by the Club, if a bid is earned, to cover the extra practice costs, entry fees in Dallas, coaches’ travel and lodging, etc. No additional monies will be asked of parents if the team earns a spot.
 The full $250 will be refunded if the team doesn’t win a bid.

 What That Means for Players

-Players who accept a spot on 16 National or 17 National are committing to the practices in late May/early June and to attend the Championships in Indy.
+Players who accept a spot on 16 National or 17 National are committing to the practices in late May/early June and to attend the Championships in Dallas.